grgbr/enbox/sphinx/glossary.rst

 .. glossary::

+   auid
+   audit ID
+      Linux kernel audit identifier (see |audit|).

+   auname
+   audit name
+      Linux kernel audit identifier (see |audit|) converted from a 4 characters long string to an unsigned int.

    bind mount
       ability to mount a file or directory over another file or directory respectively so that the mounted filesystem content may be viewed from an